ARoseEdits/weather_app/README.md

 I plan to add more features to this app.
 Some of the things I plan to add are:
 - The ability to save locations for easy access
 - A map that you can use to pick your location
+- Add more styling and change the colours

+### Contributing
+If you wish to contribute please create a separate branch to creat changes on.
+You will have to set up your own API key for the open weather map API, especial if you are going to be using this for you own project.